ycpcs/cs370-fall2021/labs/lab18.md

     vec3 BumpNorm = normalize(2.0f*BumpCol.rgb - 1.0f);
 ```

 **Note:** For this lab we are not including a material, so we assume the base material is simply white.
-However, it we could pass materials to the shader and combine a base material with the bump mapping lighting and base texture for added effect.
+However, we could pass materials to the shader and combine a base material with the bump mapping lighting and base texture for added effect.

 ## Combining Texture Colors